New Segments Of Mexico Border Wall ‘Will Fail’ According To Engineering Report

 “It seems like they are cutting corners everywhere,” said Alex Mayer.
 “It’s not a Lamborghini, it’s a $500 used car.”

-One engineer noted that the wall is already facing the impact from erosion from heavy rains, but it hasn’t been hit by flooding in the river, which is inevitable.
+One engineer noted that the wall is already facing the impact of erosion from heavy rains, but it hasn’t been hit by flooding in the river, which is inevitable.

 “Fisher Industries’ private bollard fence will fail during extreme high flow events,” Mark Tompkins, an engineering expert said.